prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

     <td>
     Optional. <code>default_config</code>.  <br /> <br />
     <strong>Type:</strong> uint64 <br /> <br />
     <strong>Note:</strong> Applicable only when using custom block builders.
-Sets a gas limit goal (in wei) for block builders to target.
-Block limits can only change a fixed amount per proposal - the default limit is 30M wei
+Sets a gas limit goal (in gwei) for block builders to target.
+Block limits can only change a fixed amount per proposal - the default limit is 30M gwei.
     <strong>Example: 35000000</strong> <br /> <br />
     </td>
   </tr>